The Volume Scattering Function

-Writing the VSF as the product of the scattering coeﬃcient times the phase function partitions into a factor giving the magnitude of the total scattering, with units of , and a factor giving the angular distribution of the scattered photons, , with units of .
+Writing the VSF as the product of the scattering coeﬃcient times the phase function partitions into a factor giving the magnitude of the total scattering, with units of , and a factor giving the angular distribution of the scattered light, , with units of .
 Combining Eqs.
 (3) and (7) gives the normalization condition for the phase function:

 This normalization implies that the backscatter fraction can be computed from

-Comment: The term ”phase function” has its historical origins in astronomy, where the phase angle is the angle between the directions of the light incident onto and reﬂected from an object.
+Comment: The term “phase function” has its historical origins in astronomy, where the phase angle is the angle between the directions of the light incident onto and reﬂected from an object.
 In the case of sunlight being reﬂected by the Moon and seen on Earth, this angle depends on the phase of the Moon—hence the name phase function for the function that gives the phase angle as a function of time.
 In our terminology, the phase angle is minus the scattering angle.
 The term phase function is rather misleading because the phase function deﬁned here has nothing whatsoever to do with the phase of an electromagnetic wave or with its historical origin tied to the phase of the Moon.
 The Russian literature calls the “scattering diagram,” which is more descriptive of what it really is.
 You also see the term “indicatrix.”
 Neither of these terms is commonly used in the English-language literature.

 The asymmetry parameter g or mean cosine of the phase function is average over all scattering directions of the cosine of the scattering angle , namely